valentinemilov/Rental-car-app/README.md

     }
 }

- open the terminal or bash at root level and run the following commands in the following sequence:
+ Open the terminal or bash at root level and run the following commands in the following sequence:

  $ npm install

  $ npm run typeorm -- migration:run

  - to populate the database:

  $ npm run seed

  $ npm run start